Lisbon Miradouros: The 11 Most Beautiful Viewpoints in Lisbon

 Cristo Rei Statue in Lisbon

-The Cristo Rei statue is a particularly beautiful viewpoint in Lisbon
+The Cristo Rei statue offers a spectacular viewpoint

-If you buy a ticket for the statue, you can go a little higher.
-The view and the feeling of being up there is breathtaking.
+If you buy a ticket for the statue, you can climb a little higher, which makes the view even more impressive.

 How to get to Miradouro Cristo Rei viewing platform

-From the pier, you can walk or take a bus to get to the Cristo Rei area.
-We recommend walking along Rua do Ginjal – the small street along the old port is one of our favorite photo spots in Lisbon!
+Take a boat from Cais do Sodré to the Cacilhas harbor.
+From there, you can either walk or take a bus up to Cristo Rei.
+Walking along Rua do Ginjal – a charming street along the old port – is one of our favorite photo spots in Lisbon.

 Entrance fee